yuanqing/widget/README.md

 $ npm install
 ```

-`plugin-typings` is the folder containing the new `index.d.ts` typings file that’s provided in the Beta.
-Copy this folder into `widget/node_modules/@figma`:
+Suppose that `plugin-typings` is the folder containing the new `index.d.ts` typings file that’s provided in the FigJam Widgets Beta.
+Copy that folder into `widget/node_modules/@figma`:

 ```
 $ cd ..